 Upon admission, a student who discloses a properly certified disability will receive a reasonable accommodation.
 However, in order to perform safe client care, students must meet core performance standards and functional abilities for admission and progression, as published by the Southern Council on Collegiate Education for Nursing (SCCEN).
-A copy of the Core Performance Standards can be found on the School of Nursing (SON) webpage at https://www.alcorn.edu/academics/schools-and-departments/school-of-nursing/son-undergraduate-admissions.
+A copy of the Core Performance Standards can be found on the School of Nursing (SON) webpage at www.alcorn.edu/academics/schools/SON/ under the General Information tab.